ZakirG/generative-daw/README.md

 npm install
 ng serve --open
 ```
-A tab will then open in your default web browser at localhost:4200.
+A tab will automatically open in your default web browser at localhost:4200.

 #### Current features:
 - Generate & play back random melodies or chord progressions in a scale of your choice